 In the previous paragraph, we saw how the average inventory can be useful in many circumstances; however, it comes with a few drawbacks.

-Using an average estimation instead of a punctual one, you may lose a lot of fluctuation.
-If the data is very volatile, you will not see it with an average calculation.
+Using an average estimation instead of a punctual one, you may not detect high volatility which is important to eliminate (ie. running out of inventory).
 For example, common practice allows the calculation to be based on a month-end inventory balance, but it can be very different if calculated on a day-end inventory balance.

 Another problem arises if the average inventory is used to calculate the business trend in the year-to-date calculation.
 If the sales are seasonal, it can lead to a skewed distribution that can be misleading.